A note on the Assmus--Mattson theorem for some binary codes: Introduction

+This is a condition of the Assmus--Mattson theorem (see Theorem \ref{thm:assmus-mattson}), and say the AM-condition.
 Let $D_{u}$ and $D^{\perp}_{w}$ be the support designs of $C$ and $C^{\perp}$ for weights $u$ and $w$, respectively.
-Then, by (\ref{eqn:AM}) and Theorem \ref{thm:assmus-mattson}, $D_u$ and $D^{\perp}_w$ are $t$-designs for any $u$ and $w$, respectively.
-Thus, $C$ is a code that is applicable to the Assmus--Mattson theorem.
+Then, by (\ref{eqn:AM}) and Theorem \ref{thm:assmus-mattson}, $D_u$ and $D^{\perp}_w$ are $t$-designs (also $s$-designs for $0<s<t$) for any $u$ and $w$, respectively.

 The main results of the present paper are the following theorems.
-Let $C$ be applicable to the Assmus--Mattson theorem.
-Then, we impose some restrictions for $d^{\perp}$ and $t$. \begin{Thm} \begin{enumerate} \item [{\rm (1)}] If $C$ is applicable to the Assmus--Mattson theorem with $d^{\perp}-t=1$, then $(d^{\perp},t)=(2,1)$ or $(4,3)$.
+Let $C$ be satisfying the AM-condition.
+Then, we impose some restrictions for $d^{\perp}$ and $t$. \begin{Thm} \begin{enumerate} \item [{\rm (1)}] If $C$ is satisfying the AM-condition with $d^{\perp}-t=1$, then $(d^{\perp},t)=(2,1)$ or $(4,3)$.

 Moreover, we have $\delta(C)=s(C)=\delta(C^{\perp})=s(C^{\perp})=1$ or $3$.